 Homemade treatment for internal hemorrhoids

 Internal hemorrhoids can be more difficult to treat as there are few home treatments available.
-However, some capsules and foods help improve symptoms by optimizing blood flow or bowel function:
+However, some capsules and foods can help improve symptoms by optimizing blood flow or bowel function:

 1. Garlic capsules